Great Lakes Storm of 1913: On the lakes

-The geometry of the lakes and locks combined with operational economics dictated the use of slimmer, shallower ships than comparable ocean-going vessels, reducing stability and structural strength.
+The geometry of the lakes and locks, combined with operational economics, dictated the use of slimmer, shallower ships than comparable ocean-going vessels, reducing stability and structural strength.
 The "straight deck" ship design was becoming prevalent, requiring more and larger hatch covers, which increased vulnerability to storms.
-Insufficient strength of the large hatches and their fastenings was also noted, as well as the shortness of the 12 inch hatch coamings.
+Insufficient strength of the hatches and their fastenings was also noted, as well as the shortness of the 12 inch hatch coamings.
 The limited compartmentalization of cargo holds meant the flooding of one compartment was sufficient to sink the ship.
 The practice of not "trimming" or leveling the pyramid-shape piles of bulk solid cargo made them more prone to shifting and causing a capsize.
-Many raised concern about the practice of shipping companies incentivizing or pressuring captains to sail during the dangerous November season and during dangerous weather.
-These concerns continued and were echoed 62 years later after the sinking of the Edmund Fitzgerald.
+Many raised concerns about the practice of shipping companies incentivizing or pressuring captains to sail during the dangerous November season and during dangerous weather.
+These concerns continued and were echoed sixty-two years later after the sinking of Edmund Fitzgerald.
 Few of these factors were acted upon.
-One change was that the weather service clarified their previous ambiguity and said that they would post a higher-than-gale level warning for the most severe predicted storms.
+One change was that the Weather Bureau clarified their previous ambiguity and said that they would post a higher-than-gale level warning for the most severe predicted storms.

 Ships foundered

-The ships that sank during the storm with their entire crew killed are ordered in the table below by the number of victims.
-The table does not include the three victims from the freighter William Nottingham, who volunteered to leave the ship on a lifeboat in search of assistance.
+The ships that sank during the storm with all hands are ordered in the table below by the number of victims.
+The table does not include the three victims from the freighter William Nottingham, who had volunteered to leave the ship on a lifeboat in search of assistance.
 Most of the bodies were recovered on the Canadian shores of southern Lake Huron.
 The lost ships included some of the newest and largest ships on the Great Lakes.